johncanero/fastfood_chain_dataset_john_canero/README.md

 ![Pivot Table - ManagerRevnue - Fastfood Restaurant](assets/PivotTable_ManagerRevenue_FastFoodRestaurant.png)

 ## Lessons Learned and Recommendation
+Through data analysis, it was found that best-selling products like Burgers, Fries, and Beverages drive significant revenue, suggesting a focus on product-specific promotions.
+Payment methods also impact revenue, with different patterns observed for cash, credit cards, and gift cards, guiding tailored payment strategies.

+Performance varies by manager and country, indicating the importance of region-specific strategies to enhance efficiency.
+Box and whisker plots revealed insights into price distribution, helping to refine pricing by identifying optimal price ranges and outliers.

+Recommendation:
+  1. Focus on Top Products: Prioritize marketing and upsell strategies for best-selling items like Burgers and Beverages, which contribute most to revenue.
+Customization of promotions can further boost these product categories.

+  2. Optimize Payment Systems: Tailor payment strategies to maximize revenue, encouraging the use of high-revenue payment methods (e.g., credit cards) through loyalty programs or incentives for gift card usage.

+  3. Manager and Regional Performance: Implement regular performance assessments across managers and regions to address underperformance.
+Introduce regional-specific strategies that account for local preferences and market conditions.

+  4. Refine Pricing Strategies: Use descriptive statistics and data visualizations to continuously evaluate product pricing.
+Adjust prices to stay competitive while maintaining profit margins, focusing on outliers and price sensitivity.

+  5. Continue Data-Driven Decision Making: Leverage pivot tables and visualization tools to further analyze trends, identifying new opportunities for product improvement, cost management, and revenue growth.

 ## Limitation and What Can Be Improved

+Limitations
+- The analysis was limited by Excel’s capacity for handling large datasets and lacked insights into individual customer behavior or external factors like seasonality and market trends.

+Improvements
+- Future analysis could benefit from using tools like Power BI or Tableau for more detailed insights.
+Incorporating customer segmentation and external data (e.g., competitor pricing) would improve decision-making.

 ## Run Locally
 Initialize git